 The xBim Project on GitHub hosts a lot of open source code to make working with Building Information Models (BIM) in the construction industry easy. xbim-meets-angular is intended as a demonstrator for analyzing and rendering architectural models in the browser.View Fork on GtHub

 Hopefully, you never have to parse RTF (Rich Text Format).
 If you can't get around it, you're most likely using the dreaded WinForms RichTextBox.
 Unfortunately, this prevents your code from going full cross platform, WinForms is only available in the full .Net Framework.
 Dangl.TextConverter to the rescue!
 It's a custom built parser that translates both RTF and Html into plain text and back.
-It's not on GitHub due to a lot of RTF edge cases in it's test suite, but it's on NuGet and I'll be happy to send you the source code sans tests if you need it.
+It's not on GitHub due to a lot of RTF edge cases from customer specific data in it's test suite, but it's on NuGet and free to download for under a permissive license.